-Oranges - You may use either regular or blood orange juice for the cake recipe.
+Oranges - You may use either regular or blood orange juice for the Orange Bundt Cake recipe.
 However the blood orange juice is responsible for the pink glaze.

 - Do not allow the cake to completely cool in the pan.
 Set a timer for 20 minutes as soon as it comes out of the oven.
 Otherwise, if the cake cools it will be very difficult to come out of the pan.

 - Massage the citrus zest and sugar between your fingertips to release all the oils and get max flavor.